Toxikuu/to/README.md

 NOT WORKING ON IT YET.
 PROBABLY NOT SOON.
 NO PROMISES.

 ## TODO
-- [ ] Release the stage file somewhere and download it
+- [ ] Release the stage file somewhere and download it when installing
+    - [ ] Add a variable to the makefile to avoid downloading the default stagefile
 - [ ] Add a config option to enable all logs that are currently commented out
     - Maybe a `really_fucking_loud_logs` bool in the config
 - [x] Instead of sprinkling `laway` throughout my build scripts, include it in a